Helmholtz to invest in innovative information and data science research projects

 Further information: Information & Data Science

 Helmholtz contributes to solving major challenges facing society, science, and the economy through top-level scientific achievements in six Research Fields: Energy, Earth and Environment, Health, Key Technologies, Matter, and Aeronautics, Space, and Transport.
-With more than 40,000 employees at 19 Research Centers and an annual budget of around 4.7 billion euros, Helmholtz is the largest scientific organization in Germany.
+With more than 42,000 employees at 19 Research Centers and an annual budget of more than 5 billion euros, Helmholtz is Germany’s largest scientific organization.
 Its work is rooted in the tradition of the great natural scientist Hermann von Helmholtz (1821–1894).